Antonia Ramis Miguel

 “My creative process is a combination of a series of choices and a process of analysis and constant reviewing of what is happening on the canvas.”

 After selecting the subject that I want to paint, which can be inspired by any visual reference around me, I start applying the elements most important to me: Line, Tone, and Texture.
 My paintings are a combination of them, Line being by far the most important element of expression to me; something inherited from my mentor Alceu Ribeiro.

 Once I have organized the space and subject in a way that is visually pleasing to me, I decide where the stronger and focal point lines will go.
 Decide what tones I’ll be using; decide which tones will better enhance what I’m trying to represent on the canvas.
 I might paint with palette knife or brushes; or a combination of both.
 I decide if the subject is going to have a source of light, which direction the light will come from.

 Once all that has taken place on the canvas, it’s a process of observing.
 What works; what doesn’t work.
 Touch and retouch different areas.
 Keep observing and reworking until everything is in place and makes sense to me.

-Antonia divides her time between Ellicott City, MD, Washington, D.C. and Palma de Mallorca (Spain).
-She teaches at Miguel’s Atelier, offers workshops in Boston, Massachusetts and abroad (Europe).
+Antonia divides her time between Ellicott City, MD, Washington, D.C., and Palma de Mallorca (Spain).
+She teaches at Miguel’s Atelier, and offers workshops in Boston, Massachusetts and abroad (Europe).
 She collaborates as an art adviser for ARCK Art Resource Collaborative for Kids.
-Her work can be seen at the Julie Heller Gallery in Provincetown, MA; the Watergate Gallery in Washington, DC and the HorseSpirit Gallery at Historic Savage Mill, MD.
+Her work can be seen at the Julie Heller Gallery in Provincetown, MA; the Watergate Gallery in Washington, DC; and the HorseSpirit Gallery at Historic Savage Mill, MD.